duncanbradley/thesis/conclusion.md

 Repeating the same general finding in each experiment contributes to robustness.
 The findings complement each other.

 **The stimuli used in these studies also reveal different approaches to setting axis limits to convey magnitude. *Frequencies* plotted in bar charts (Chapter 3) were associated with denominators, so upper axis limits were intrisincally linked to datasets.
 Conversely, *measurements* plotted in choropleth maps (Chapter 2) upper axis limits were not determined by denominator values.
 The *relative frequencies* plotted as percentages in dot plots (Chapter 1) could not be less than 0 or more than 100, so axis limits were subject to logical constraints.
-Designers must consider the type of data at hand when identifying suitable axis limits for data visualisations.**
+Designers must consider the type of data at hand when identifying suitable axis limits for data visualisations.
+What constitutes *context* is not uniform.**

 # Data Visualisation Literacy